openshift-pipelines/pipelines-as-code/README.md

 - Efficient use of GitHub blobs and objects API for retrieving configurations

+- ACL over a GitHub organization or via a Prow style `OWNER` file.

 - `tkn-pac` plugin for Tekton CLI for managing pipelines-as-code repositories and bootstrapping

 ## Installation Guide